Clearing, Chicago: History

-The history of Clearing begins shrouded in mystery.
-An anomalous subdivision began showing up in maps as early as 1870.
+The history of Clearing is unclear.
+An anomalous subdivision appears on maps as early as 1870.
 Local author and historian Robert Hill calls this the "Lost Village".
 This subdivision appears between present day Nashville and Narragansett and between 59th and 63rd streets.
-Though when names appear, they are different from what they are currently.
-For example, Narragansett is Major.
+These names are different from what they are currently, with Narragansett being renamed to Major.

 The area gets its name from the fact that farm goods from the area were "cleared" (delivered) through the airport and railroad yards.
 Clearing was first incorporated as a town in 1912, within the Township of Stickney.
-The Clearing area quickly became a part of Chicago in 1915 because the growing population needed services provided by the city.
-It is bordered on the west by Harlem Avenue, on the north by railroad tracks just east of Cicero Ave., to the North by 59th street and to the south by 65th street.
+The Clearing area quickly became a part of Chicago in 1915 when the growing population needed services provided by the city.
+It is bordered on the west by Harlem Avenue, on the east by railroad tracks just east of Cicero Ave., to the north by 59th street, and to the south by 65th street.
 The southern portion of Midway Airport is in Clearing.

 The Clearing Industrial District was founded in 1909.

 Lawler Park (6.2 acre), is located in Clearing.
 Created in 1947, Lawler Park is home to organized Little League softball, a brick recreation building, sandboxes, and other playground equipment.
 Hale Park and Nathan Hale Elementary School, at 61st and Melvina, are also located in Clearing.
 Hale Park is home to an outdoor swimming pool, field house, ball fields, and playground equipment.